Jim Jensen (running back): Early life

 In football, he was the team's leading rusher as a sophomore and junior, finishing his career with 367 carries for 1,661 rushing yards (4.5-yard avg.) and 9 touchdowns.
 In track, he competed as a hurdler.
 In the 1975 Senior Bowl, he played fullback and was the game's leading rusher.

 In 1988, he was inducted into the Iowa High School Sports Hall of Fame and to the Quad Cities Sports Hall of Fame in 2002.

 Professional career

 Dallas Cowboys

-Jensen was selected by the Dallas Cowboys in the second round (40th overall) of the 1976 NFL Draft.
+Jensen was selected by the Dallas Cowboys in the second round (40th overall) of the 1976 NFL draft.
 As a rookie, he played mainly on special teams, and because of his versatility and size, he was moved between running back and tight end.

-In 1977, he became expendable when Tony Dorsett was drafted, so he was traded to the Denver Broncos in exchange for a sixth round draft choice (#160-Mike Salzano), after never having a rushing attempt with the Cowboys.
+In 1977, he became expendable when Tony Dorsett was selected, so he was traded to the Denver Broncos in exchange for a sixth round draft choice (#160-Mike Salzano), after never having a rushing attempt with the Cowboys.